![]() |

 Status and distribution in Luxembourg

 Mahonia aquifolium (Pursh) Nutt. is a common ornamental plant in Luxembourg which regularly escapes from cultivation in private and public gardens to form spontaneous woody vegetation.
-Occurrences in the wild remain rare.
+While documented occurrences in the wild remained rare until a few years ago the actual distribution map seems to indicate that uncultivated populations of the species are much more common now.

 The melliferous Oregon-grape originates from North America (Lambinon & Verloove 2012: 92).